Celsius

 Why can you not go below -273.15°C?:

-The temperature of -273.15°C, also known as absolute zero, is the lowest possible temperature that can be achieved in the universe.
-It is the point at which all molecular motion ceases, and no further decrease in temperature is theoretically possible.
-At this temperature, the kinetic energy of particles reaches its minimum, and they come to a complete standstill.
+The temperature -273.15°C is known as absolute zero and it is the lowest possible temperature that can exist in the universe.
+At this point all molecular motion ceases and no further fall in temperature is possible since the kinetic energy of particles is at zero and they come to a complete standstill.

-Going below -273.15°C or 0K is not possible because it violates the laws of thermodynamics.
-As temperature decreases, the energy of particles decreases, and they lose their ability to move.
-At absolute zero, the particles have no energy left to give up, and any further decrease in temperature would require them to possess negative energy, which is not physically possible.
-Therefore, -273.15°C or 0K represents the lower limit of temperature in our universe.
+Going below -273.15°C or 0K is impossible because it contradicts the laws of thermodynamics.
+The energy of particles in an object decreases as they lose kinetic energy and their ability to move.
+At absolute zero the particles have no energy to give up making any further fall in temperature impossible as this would require them to have negative energy which is not possible.